windmill-labs/windmilldocs/docs/misc/4_contributing/index.md

 Thank you for helping us keep Windmill secure.

-## Expanding Windmill's Integrations: Adding New OAuth Providers
+## Expanding Windmill's integrations: adding new OAuth providers

 To enhance Windmill's connectivity and integration capabilities, we welcome contributions that add new OAuth providers.
 This not only broadens the range of services Windmill can interact with but also directly impacts the platform's functionality and user experience.